 Epidemiological Data

-SPF requires data-driven decision-making, and epidemiological data is a critical component of this process.
-Pulling data from multiple sources, the Statewide Epidemiological Outcomes Workgroup (SEOW) to compile a Substance Abuse Epidemiological Profile at the state level.
+SPF requires data-driven decision-making.The epidemiological data is a critical component of this process.
+The Statewide Epidemiological Outcomes Workgroup (SEOW) pulls data from multiple sources to compile a Substance Abuse Epidemiological Profile at the state level.
 That profile should be the first data source to seek out as it will help you identify the statewide priorities as well as what sources of data may be available to you.
 Depending on your state’s capacity, there may also be community-level epidemiological profiles developed by the SEOW.
 An epidemiological study examines substance use and consequence information and likely contains information from the following sources in addition to state-specific resources:

 Behavior and Risk Factors Surveillance System (BRFSS)